tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 ABCI applications can take advantage of more efficient light-client proofs for their state as follows:

-- return the Merkle root of the deterministic application state in `ResponseCommit.Data`.
+* in next block executon mode, return the Merkle root of the deterministic application state in `ResponseCommit.Data`.
 This Merkle root will be included as the `AppHash` in the next block.
+* in same block execution mode, return the Merkle root of the deterministic application state in `ResponsePrepareProposal.AppHash`.
+This Merkle root will be included as the `AppHash` in the block that is about to be proposed.
-- return efficient Merkle proofs about that application state in `ResponseQuery.Proof` that can be verified using the `AppHash` of the corresponding block.
+* return efficient Merkle proofs about that application state in `ResponseQuery.Proof` that can be verified using the `AppHash` of the corresponding block.

 For instance, this allows an application's light-client to verify proofs of